hammady/butt/README.md

     butt:0.1.33
 ```

-The most notable argument above is the `-v` which mounts a host path inside
+The most notable argument above is the first `-v` which mounts a host path inside
 the container so that generated logs, recordings, stream titles are all read/written
 to the host.
 The other mount `-v /tmp/.X11-unix:/tmp/.X11-unix:rw` is also required
 for X forwarding to work (to display BUTT on the main display, requires a locally running X server).
 You may override the `DISPLAY` environment variable to use a different display.
 Note also that `--device /dev/snd` is important as it makes the audio
 devices on the host available to the container.
-This has been tested on Ubuntu.
+This has been tested on Ubuntu Linux.
-Windows and Macos hosts are not supported.
+Windows and macOS hosts are not supported because docker does not run natively on them.